Spantree/elasticsearch-talk/README.md

 This will download a base Virtualbox Ubuntu image, set it up as a virtual machine to run locally, and install all the tools extra tools you'll need to play along.
+You may be required to enter your password at some point so that hostmanager can add an entry for "esdemo.local" to your /etc/hosts file.

 #### Dance!

 That's it.
 That's all there is to it.

-You should now be able to access elasticsearch on your machine from a web browser at `http://localhost:9200`:
+You should now be able to access elasticsearch on your machine from a web browser at `http://esdemo:9200`:

 ![localhost_9200-1](https://f.cloud.github.com/assets/530343/91846/5535201a-65b0-11e2-9661-05801d1d4bbd.png)